SAP-archive/cloud-sfsf-concur-ext-sample/README.md

-# Build a Recruitment & Travel Expense Management Dashboard
+# Build a Recruitment & Travel Expense Management Dashboard on SAP Cloud Platform

-This application focuses on utilizing the data from both SuccessFactors (SFSF) for HR management and Concur for Expense Management.
-The data is joined together to provide an easy to consume summery that is created in the service and shown in a UI5 Analytic Page dashboard.
+This application running on SAP Cloud Platform focuses on utilizing the data from both SAP SuccessFactors (SFSF) for HR management and SAP Concur for Expense Management.
+The data is joined together to provide an easy to consume summary that is created in the service and shown in a SAPUI5 Analytic Page dashboard.

 This application itself is composed of two projects.
-The first project is the API service that provides the aggregation of the SFSF and Concur data in a consumable API to callers.
-The second is the actual UI itself.
+The first project is the API service that provides the aggregation of the SFSF and Concur data in a consumable API to callers by means of the SAP API Business Hub.
+The second is the actual UI itself based on a web application built with SAPUI5, SAP's development toolkit for HTML5.
 This is used to show the data retrieved from the service in a dashboard.

-The service is written in NodeJS and adopts an API-First approach to project development.
+The service is written in node.js and adopts an API-first approach to project development.
 This is accomplished through the use of OpenAPI, formerly called Swagger.
 The API is managed through node-swagger and implementations of the various REST services defined in the swagger API file have been provided.

 When it comes to the UI that consumes the service: The UI has been written using SAPUI5 and it uses the classic SAP Fiori look and feel for the dashboard.
-The UI5 application is hosted using the staticfiles buildpack on cloud foundry and is delivered using an NGinx server.
+The SAPUI5 application is hosted using the staticfiles buildpack on Cloud Foundry and is delivered using an NGinx server.

 ## Source Code
 All the source code has been supplied.
-The code is written in Javascript using NodeJS for the service and SAPUI5 for the client application.
+The code is written in JavaScript using node.js for the service and SAPUI5 for the client application.

 The source code to the API service implementation can be found in the service folder.

-The source code to the SAP UI5 application can be found in the dashboard folder.
-The SAPUI5 project uses SAP UI5 that is hosted via the SAP CDN and so does not need to be included with the project source code.
+The source code to the SAPUI5 application can be found in the dashboard folder.
+The SAPUI5 project uses SAPUI5 that is hosted via the SAP CDN and so does not need to be included with the project source code.

 # Business Case Story